Paparua

-Paparua is a rural area west of Christchurch city.
+Paparua is a rural area west of the New Zealand city of Christchurch.
 It contains both Christchurch Men's Prison (often called Paparua Prison) and Christchurch Women's Prison.
 Quarries and heavy industry dominate in the north of the area.
-Mike Pero Motorsport Park is on the eastern side.
+Euromarque Motorsport Park is on the eastern side.

 Paparua County was formed in 1911.
 It amalgamated with Halswell County in 1968, and was abolished in the 1989 New Zealand local government reforms with its territory divided between Christchurch City and Selwyn District.

 The western boundary of Paparua Statistical Area (Chattertons Road and Dawsons Road) forms the boundary between Christchurch and Selwyn.